25HoursaDay/commissioned-resources/25Embed/README.md

 **If you were directed to this page from an embed, please contact the original content owner to let them know their hard work is being stolen!**

 # Installation
 To install 25Embed, first you must create your own [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file with settings to your liking (see [here]() for more information on config.js) or leave the settings default.
+You may also use the tool I have made to help with this process: [here]()

 ## HTML file (recommended)
 To install 25Embed in an HTML file, you must add the [latest.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/latest.js) file and your custom [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) to a script tag in the head of your file (two script tags in total).